camhbrt/camhbrt/README.md

  <h3 align="left">I am Camille, a french web developer based in Paris</h3>

-- 🎶 I used to be a music teacher in middle school
+- 🎶 I am a middle school music teacher turned into a web developer

 - 💖 I study @AdaTechSchool and started working @Netatmo in October 2023 as a web developer apprentice